 Nonetheless, Carausius issued the silver coinage to enhance his legitimacy and create the image that his separatist movement was more successful than Diocletian and Maximianus.
 Some of these silver coins bear the legend Expectate Veni, meaning “I WAITED” or he is the one person everyone has waited for.
 This seems to be inspired by a line from the Aeneid by Virgil, written more than 300 years previously.

 Carausius’ monetary reform is most interesting and it clearly established that he was attempting to restore the stability of the rule of law in Britain.
 Carausius issued a silver denarius similar in size, weight, and fineness to that of Nero.
 However, the antoninianus was still made of bronze.
 It made no sense to issue the denarius in silver unless its value was inherently higher than the antoninianus.
 This raises the distinct possibility that old silver denarii were in fact still used to some extent and possessed a higher “street” value within society.
-However, this may have been keeping in line with the monetary reform of Diocletian, which began in 286 AD.

 In fact, Carausius introduced silver coinage which was the first silver coins to appear in the Roman Empire before the capture of Valerian I by the Persians in 260AD.
 When Helene Huvelin conducted her study of the coinage of Carausius, there were 26 gold aurei, 350 silver denarii, and some 7,000 bronze antoniniani known at that time.
 The restoration of the silver denarius perhaps begins about 288AD but it ends in 293AD.
 His successor, Alectus (293-296AD) issued no silver coinage whatsoever.